 What to bring and wear for your Acropolis visit

 You’ll want to spend a few hours exploring the archaeological remains atop and around the Acropolis, so you want to make sure you’re comfortable.
 Here are a few musts for what to bring and wear while visiting the Acropolis:

 - A camera.
 The Parthenon is difficult to photograph without a wide-angle lens.
 Many of the best shots of the Acropolis include the surrounding vistas of Athens itself.
-Again, these shots are better with a wide-angled lens.
+Again, these shots are better with a wide-angle lens.